 Not likely.
 The maggot stage of this pest is very small.
 And since they resemble so many other infant stages of insect, it’s not practical to try and determine what species of insect you might have based on just the larvae alone.

-All that aside, I suggest you treat the plant with some Bifen.
-It’s odorless, covers most any pest and will surely knock out these maggots which in turn will prevent them from getting better established.
+All that aside, I suggest you treat the plant with some Maxxthor.
+It’s super effective on all maggots and will surely knock them out which in turn will prevent them from getting better established.
 I’d treat the plants you see them on, any plants close to the ones with activity as well as any that you want to protect in the area.
 I’d also spray the ground under these trees.

 Please help!
 I live in Calgary, Canada so thrips are not a common problem here.
 We bought gladiolas and orchids – put them in our bathroom- then there were piles of tiny bugs!
 Both me and my cat started being bitten.
 I even have combed them from my hair.
 Nobody else in the family seems to be affected.
 I had an entomologist at our University identify it for me.
 He did not id the species- just said how surprised he was that I have thrips!
 Now I can’t get rid of them!
 What do I do?
 Local exterminators say they are not a “registered” pest here and won’t spray for them.
 Can they survive freezing?
 What do I spray?
 Where would the eggs be hiding?
 All info is appreciated!